-NEET 2020 admit card likely to be released shortly; how to download
+NEET 2020 admit card released; how to download

-New Delhi, Aug 26: The National Testing Agency (NTA) is expected to release the admit card or hall ticket for the National Eligibility cum Entrance Test (NEET) soon.
+New Delhi, Aug 26: The National Testing Agency (NTA) released the admit card or hall ticket for the National Eligibility cum Entrance Test (NEET).

 NEET UG 2020 will be held on September 13 for which over 15 lakh candidates have registered.
-Once the admit card is released, candidates can download it from the official website at ntaneet.nic.in.
+Candidates can now download it from the official website at ntaneet.nic.in.

 How to download NEET UG Admit Card 2020: